pvaldeshernandez/synthetic-brain-ages/README.md

 | 0004 | ses-01         | 01         | T2w-SR    | sub-0004_ses-01_run-07 | 25 | male   | white | Verio   | {'/orange/cruzalmeida/pvaldeshernandez/Data/Shands_brainage/torun/Subject0004run07_T1_BrainAligned.nii'} | training          | linear          | training        | training        |
 | 0004 | ses-01         | 02         | T1w-SR    | sub-0004_ses-01_run-13 | 25 | male   | white | Verio   | {'/orange/cruzalmeida/pvaldeshernandez/Data/Shands_brainage/torun/Subject0004run13_T1_BrainAligned.nii'} | training          | linear          | training        | training        |

 Note that, in column "t1s", the nifti file name of the first row contains the string "run02".
 As explained above, this is a unique string that encodes session ("actual_session"), repetition ("actual_run"), and modality ("modality").
-UID also does that.
+Note that UID plays a similar role.
+It is the BIDs name of the file.
+For historical reasons, we kept the convention required by the codes in [DeepBrainNet](https://github.com/vishnubashyam/DeepBrainNet).
+The modality of the synthetic MPRAGEs has the suffix '-SR'.
+The 'domains' columns define membership to training, bias and testing sets, as described in Figure 6 of our [paper](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#citation).

 #### Adding more architectures
 Note that more models from https://upenn.app.box.com/v/DeepBrainNet/folder/120404890511 can be used as long as line 43 of [train_model.py](/train_model.py) is modified accordingly.